Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press the Windows key + R to open a Run dialog.

-- Type regedit and hit Enter in order to launch the Registry Editor.
+- Type regedit and hit Enter to launch the Registry Editor.

 - Close the Registry Editor and restart your computer.